LorenzoZ-DEV/VersionConnector/README.md

 # VersionConnector

+> ⚠️ **WARNING:** This is a fork of the original VersionConnector plugin with added support for newer Minecraft versions (from 1.21 onwards).

 Bungee plugin to connect different Minecraft client versions to different servers on join or server switch.
 Includes simple load balancing and Forge switch.
 (Forge can only be detected with 1.8-1.13 clients!)

 Development builds can be found on the [Minebench](https://www.minebench.de) Jenkins as usual: http://ci.minebench.de/job/VersionConnector/